A Simplified

 Pressure Point).

-This helps you
+This

-has a whole host
+plane.
+It also has a whole host

-of
+of benefits that

-benefits that we will discuss later.
+we will discuss later.

-4. At the top of your backswing, your weight should still be centered
+4. At the top of your backswing, your weight should still be

-or forward toward the target
+centered or forward toward the target

 instead of shifted to the back foot.
 Your spine from a face